api3dao/old-api3-docs/docs/airnode/next/grp-providers/tutorial/README.md

 ## Remove the Airnode

 When you are done with this demo you can remove it.
-When the Airnode was deployed a receipt.json file was created in the `output` folder.
+When the Airnode was deployed a `receipt.json` file was created in the `/output` folder.
 This file is needed to remove an Airnode.

 - `--env-file`: Location of the `aws.env` file.
 - `-v`: Location of the `receipt.json` file.